 Who Is She?

-Prior to publishing The prism of Her Thoughts; An insight into Black womanhood & Black Motherhood., her recognition as a poet came as a direct result of the unprecedented success of the poem ‘Unpolished and Black’ which proved to be a much-needed breakthrough that then opened for other opportunities.
-Her work appeared in PENning Magazine in 2016 and in the ScottishPEN anthology to mark their 90th-anniversary celebration in 2017; and she was invited to read it at the Edinburgh Book Festival 2017 and Solas Festival in the same year.
-She enjoys reading her poetry and often welcomes opportunities to do so.
-Even though she started out writing poetry ‘just for fun’ she absolutely loves that her work has been published alongside the poetry of some leading names from Scotland’s literary community.
-You can buy her book on Amazon.
+Her recognition as a poet came as a direct result of the unprecedented success of her poem ‘Unpolished and Black’.
+Her work appeared in PENning Magazine in 2016 and in the Scottish PEN anthology to mark their 90th anniversary celebration in 2017.
+She has been invited to read ‘Unpolished and Black’ at the Edinburgh Book Festival severally and at Solas Festival also in 2017.
+She is always humbled that her work has been published alongside the work of some leading names from Scotland’s literary community.

 What People Say